mims-harvard/ClinVec/README.md

 Depending on what level of analysis you're performing, you may not need to install the full list of packages.

 ### "I just want the KG and/or embeddings"
 No need to install any dependencies.
 Please download the ClinGraph node/edge files and ClinVec embeddings from Harvard Dataverse [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/Z6H1A8).
 The provided readme describes the available data formats and how to read in each object.
+See `tutorial/010_download_clingraph_clinvec.ipynb` for a walkthrough.

 ### "I just want the scripts to construct the KG from the source files"